-This section presents the key settings for the modelling, observational and data assimilation aspects that have been described in Sect.
-2 to 5, and that are summarized in Table 1.
+The key model and data assimilation configuration settings of the reanalysis are summarized in Table 1.
 The reanalysis extends over the period 2007-2016 and covers a regional domain centered around northern Africa, the Middle East and Europe (hereafter called NAMEE region), that also includes parts of Central Asia, and the Atlantic and Indian Oceans.
-The domain has a horizontal resolution of 0.1° latitude × 0.1° longitude in rotated grid, and 40 hybrid pressure-sigma model layers in the vertical.
+The domain has a 0.1° latitude × 0.1° longitude horizontal resolution, and 40 hybrid pressure-sigma model layers in the vertical.
 The model top was set to 5000 Pa.
-This domain configuration is used operationally to deliver daily forecasts at the World Meteorological Organisation Barcelona Dust Regional Center (https://dust.aemet.es/, last access: 8 April 2022).
+This domain configuration is used operationally to deliver daily forecasts at the World Meteorological Organisation Barcelona Dust Regional Center (https://dust.aemet.es/).